 For Euclid, this is a theorem, namely Proposition 1.23.
-Hilbert's toolkit contains a protractor, or else triangles with angles of all posssible sizes; and these can be used to draw with.
-But again, the only triangles in Euclid's toolkit are right triangles, and they cannot be used to draw with (and their acute angles cannot be used in any way).
-In Euclid's Proposition 1.4, we are able to "lay off" one given angle on another, because this possibility is implicit in the assumption that the two angles are equal to one another.
+Hilbert's toolkit contains a protractor, or else triangles with angles of all possible sizes; and these can be used to draw with.
+But again, the only triangles in Euclid's toolkit are right triangles, and they cannot be used to draw with that every segment can be laid off upon a given side of a given point of a given straight line in one and only one way.

+(and their acute angles cannot be used in any way).
+In Euclid's Proposition I.4, we are able to "lay off" one given angle on another, because this possibility is implicit in the assumption that the two angles are equal to one another.
 In Figure 2.8, there is no assumed equality of anything on the left with anything on the right; so for Euclid, there can be no "laying off."

-If he had wished to, Hilbert could have assumed AB = EZ, and likewise for the other corresponding straight lines, because of his axiom IV, 1, summarized as being that every segment can be laid off upon a given side of a given point of a given straight line in one and only one way.
+If he had wished to, Hilbert could have assumed AB = EZ, and likewise for the other corresponding straight lines, because of his axiom IV, 1, summarized as being